nikic/llvm-project/llvm/docs/LangRef.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The existence of the ``!dereferenceable`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable.
+The existence of the ``!dereferenceable`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable at that program location.
 The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
 This is analogous to the ''dereferenceable'' attribute on parameters and return values.

 .. _md_dereferenceable_or_null: